-6. TTFA WFS Optical Design

-The optical design for the TTFA arm of the LOWFS inherits all of the optics previously described for the TT assemblies.
+6. TTFA WFS Optical Design The optical design for the TTFA arm of the LOWFS inherits all of the optics previously described for the TT assemblies.
 Where the TT assemblies end, we add two additional optics.
 The first optic is a re-collimation that creates a real image of the pupil, and the second optic is a lenslet array that is placed in this pupil plane to form the 2x2 Shack-Hartman spots on the final detector.

-Figure 9.
+Figure 10.
 Complete optical path of the TTFA arm of the LOWFS.
-The optics are completely common to the TT assembly with the exception of the last two elements: 1) the re-collimation achromat and 2) the lenslet array.

-6.1 Recollimation Lens and Lenslet

-The TTFA re-collimation lens and the lenslet are show below in Figure 10.
+The optics are completely common to the TT assembly with the exception of the last two elements: 1) the recollimation achromat and 2) the lenslet array.
+6.1 Recollimation Lens and Lenslet The TTFA re-collimation lens and the lenslet are show below in Figure 11.
 The optical layout shows the beam path from the intermediate focus before the DM to the fold mirror, relay lens, and then the re-collimation optic and the lenslet.
 The recollimation lens has a focal length of about 40 mm and creates a real image of the pupil about 30 mm after the last surface of the lens assembly.
 The lens itself is very similar to the other lenses in the system: the two glasses are Fused Silica and Magnesium Fluoride, and all the surfaces are spherical.
 It is an air spaced achromat.
 The lenslet is shown as a paraxial lens at the moment.
 A custom lenslet is likely in order for this element.
 As shown, the sub-aperture are about 3.2 mm square in a 6.4 mm diameter pupil.
 The focal length is 20 mm and this then gives a plate scale of roughly 50 mas per pixel on the final image plane.
 The four spots are separated from each other by roughly 180 pixels in the x and y direction on the array.

-Figure 10.
+Figure 11.
 A closer view of the last section of the optical beam path.
 This optical layout starts at the intermediate focal plane of the pupil imaging lens, and the ends at the focal plane of the detector.
 The re-collimation optic is about 10 mm in diameter and has a focal length of about 40 mm.
 The real pupil is formed about 30 mm after the last surface.
 The lenslet array divides this pupil into 2x2 sub-apertures.

-6.2 Photometry/Emmisivity

-7. Opto-mech design
+6.2 Photometry/Emmisivity 7.
+Truth WFS Optical Design The truth wavefront sensor is a low order Shack-Hartman wavefront sensor, working in the visible portion of the spectrum (500 - 1000 nm).
+The beam path is picked off with a dichroic in the collimated space immediately after the object selection mechanisms, and before the DM in the TTFA relay.
+Once picked off from the IR beam, the optical relay for the TWFS comes in two portions: 1) the pupil relay lens to the lenslet and 2) the relay of the lenslet spots detector via a field lens and focusing lens.
+The optical layout of this configuration is shown below in Figure 12.